rzshrote/pybrops/docsrc/source/standard_usage/breeding_operators/survivor_selection_operators.rst

 Defining Survivor Selection Operators
 =====================================

 Since breeding programs are incredibly diverse, it is the job of the user to define a survivor selection operator for his or her breeding program simulation.
-To do this, extend the ``SurvivorSelectionOperator`` base abstract class and override the ``sselect`` abstract method with the code defining the breeding program.
+To do this, extend the ``SurvivorSelectionOperator`` base abstract class and override the ``sselect`` abstract method with the code defining the surivor selection operation.
 Below is an example of how to override the ``SurvivorSelectionOperator`` class.
 For the purpose of this example, method code is left empty.

 .. code-block:: python